 The Code allows the Commission to tailor its process to the needs of each case.
 As the person making the complaint, you are the complainant.

-Once we receive your signed complaint, we will contact the other party, the respondent, to hear their side of the story.
-We may then try to resolve the complaint through mediation, investigate the complaint, or send it to a hearing.
+Once we receive your signed complaint, we will contact the other party (the respondent), to hear their side of the story.
+We may then try to resolve the complaint through pre-complaint resolution, through mediation, by investigating the complaint, or by sending it to a hearing.

 The Commission can defer action if the Chief Commissioner believes an alternative process, such as a union grievance, would be more appropriate.
 You are also entitled to withdraw your complaint at any time.

 Parties can resolve complaints through mediation or settlement at any stage in the process – before or at intake, during or after an investigation.
 In many cases, these negotiations provide a faster, more co-operative method of resolving complaints than investigations or hearings.

 In an investigation, an impartial investigator talks to witnesses and examines records to find out what happened.
 The investigator then refers the case to the Chief Commissioner who decides whether the case should be mediated, dismissed, sent to a hearing, or dealt with in another way.